What you need to know: KYC and AML

-It goes without saying that in any type of trading - especially if we’re talking about online exchange of cryptocurrencies - safety is the number one priority.
+It goes without saying that in any type of trading – especially if we’re talking about online exchange of cryptocurrencies – safety is the number one priority.
+The “Know You Client” (or “Know Your Customer”) and the “Anti Money Laundering” regulations work to safeguard your data and preserve your funds from scams if you’re wondering how such protections occur.
+But what is KYC and AML exactly?

 What's the Difference Between KYC and AML?